Yankees vs. Giants MLB Betting Odds, Trends & Prediction

-Two of the oldest franchises in baseball will meet in San Francisco for Friday night’s Yankees vs. Giants matchup.
-With the Yankees listed as road favorites and the total sitting at 7.5 runs, what’s the smart bet tonight at 10:15 p.m.
-ET?
+The Yankees vs. Giants series continues on Saturday night at Oracle Park where Cody Poteet will oppose Logan Webb in the pitching matchup.
+With the Giants listed as only slight favorites and the total sitting at 7.5 runs, what’s the smart bet tonight from San Francisco?

 Game Matchup & Betting Odds